cs31415/cs31415.github.io/writings/nyc-diary.md

 Ali Khan returns in the 7th over.
 A wave is going around the ground.
 Just when I think that this must be terribly distracting for the batsman, he produces a shooter that knocks Pant's middle stump over.
 39-3.
 Trouble.
 Nothing Pant could have done about that one, wave or no wave.
 This isn't going to be an easy chase if someone of Pant's caliber can't handle it.

 Shivam Dube is next man in.
-The Tamilians next to us are calling him "Aaru sami" – six God.
+The Tamilians next to us are calling him *”Aaru sami”* – six God.
 They are CSK fans and at times raise CSK chants.
 I wonder if Dube understands this nickname they have given him.
 One guy from the back is telling Dube that this is blue not yellow and to play properly.

 The atmosphere is tense for most of the game and it seems the result could go either way.
 The bowling is tight.
 Dube is struggling to even get singles and Suryakumar is not connecting his shots and confined to taking singles.
 The run rate is creeping up.
 Anything more than a run a ball seems hard.